 Because the size is so thick, the colours don’t disperse like they would in water and instead spread out on the surface.
-Once applied, the colours are manipulated using tools such as a bamboo stylus or rake – alternating these tools can create intricate and elegant patterns.
+Once applied, the colours are manipulated using tools such as a bamboo stylus or rake.
+Alternating these tools can create intricate and elegant patterns.

-Once the marbled sheets are dry and flattened, designer-maker Lucy draws out a template for the journal’s hard case onto the back of the sheet.
+Once the marbled papers are dry and flattened, designer-maker Lucy draws out a template for the journal’s hard case onto the back of the sheet.
 It is very important that the cover displays the most beautiful parts of the pattern, so this is a process that can take some consideration.

-Once the template is drawn out, boards are cut to size and glued to the paper, left to dry flat under a weight, and finally the inside pages are glued in.
+Once the template is drawn out, boards are cut to size and glued to the marbled paper, left to dry flat under a weight, and finally the inside pages are glued in.
 The assembled book must be pressed for a day before it is ready.